Vakrasana (Easy Spinal Twist Pose) Steps, Benefits and Precautions

 • Abdomen

-1. This is one of the most difficult yoga pose that requires an extremely flexible body.
+1. This is one of the most challenging yoga poses that requires a highly flexible body.

 2. While performing this yoga pose, the back should be as passive as possible to harness its maximum benefits.